thoughtbot/goal-oriented-git/src/2-4-searching-the-repository.md

 we can use `3ba3f98~1`.

-The `git grep` command can take a commit as a second argument, which tells it to search that particular revision of our project:
+The `git grep` command can take a commit as a second argument, which tells it to search the particular revision of our project represented by that commit:

 `# cd examples/2-4-searching-the-repository
 `$ git grep Alice 3ba3f98~1